 While consistently enforcing healthy sleep routines is vital to maintaining your child’s sleep progress, there are times when kids need some extra TLC.

-If your child is suddenly struggling to fall asleep independently, it makes sense that you’ll want to offer them more comfort especially if you suspect they’re in pain from teething or going through a strong bout of separation anxiety.
+If your child is suddenly struggling to fall asleep independently, it makes sense to offer them more comfort, especially if you suspect they’re in pain from teething or going through a strong bout of separation anxiety.
 Consider lengthening your pre-sleep routines to include extra cuddle time.
-Speak to your pediatrician about pain medication if necessary.
+Speak to your pediatrician about teething pain medication, if necessary.

 Parents who are used to independent sleepers may decide to help their child fall asleep on a temporary basis.
 While it’s understandable to want to help your toddler get the sleep they need, keep in mind that you’ll be re-setting their expectations surrounding sleep.
-If you start doing more to help your child fall asleep (like staying in the room when you used to leave), your child will start to expect that every night — and possibly through the night as well.
+If you start doing more to aid your child in falling asleep, like staying in the room when you used to leave), your child will start to expect that every night — and possibly throughout the night, as well.

 The regression hit us hard.
 Now what?

 If you’re a parent who has decided to start helping their child fall asleep again during a regression, know that this doesn’t need to be a permanent situation.
 When your family is ready, we can help you get back on track.
 Huckleberry Premium was created to make sleep consultations for children more affordable for families.
-We take into consideration the uniqueness of every family's lifestyle as well as their sleep goals when working to create a successful sleep plan.
+We take into consideration each family's individual lifestyle as well as their sleep goals when working to create a successful sleep plan.
 If you are interested in more personalized analysis and guidance for your child, sign up for Huckleberry Premium.